 Once you finish touring the sprawing campus of Elbi, it’s time to reward yourself with some good food and famous ways to chill and unwind.
 As a student, studying and staying away from home for 5 days a week was such a comfort because of these activities:

 Drink fresh carabao’s milk.
 A UPLB tour will not be complete without tasting the famous carabao’s milk.
 Initially, these are being sold at AnSci (Animal Science) building at either Philippine Carabao Center or Dairy Training Research Institute (simply, DTRI).
 Try their famous choco milk, yogurt, mozzarella cheese, pastillas, ice cream, and kesong puti.
 Just know that since it’s fresh, it’s best to them consume immediately.
 A new store called Milka Krema opened right beside Baker Hall.

 Eat Papu’s Siomai.
-For a merienda under the sweltering sun, nothing beats a snack like siomai.
-Papu’s is a commonplace to eat ’em, complete with gulaman.
+For a merienda (afternoon snacks) under the sweltering sun, nothing beats a snack like siomai.
+Papu’s is commonplace to eat ’em, complete with gulaman.